 A World Trade Model with Bilateral Trade Based on Comparative Advantage

-An extension of the World Trade Model that introduces a matrix of the distances between pairs of regions and creates sectors providing international transport services.
-This makes it possible to endogenously determine bilateral trade flows.
+This model extends the World Trade Model by introducing a matrix of the distance between each pair of potential trade partners and specifying production sectors providing international transport of traded products.
+The resulting WTMBT makes it possible to endogenously determine bilateral trade flows.

 Sustainable Consumption of Food